kblunde/OsloCityBikeAvailabilityViewer/README.md

 ### Running the application
 Clone this repository.
-Modify oslocitybikeapiconfig.json and update "Client-Identifier":  with  your client spec.
+Modify oslocitybikeapiconfig.json and update "Client-Identifier":  with  your client identifier.

 In the anaconda command line prompt type
 ```cmd